 Experienced staff are employed (together with many varied specialists and volunteers) to run the centre and to provide quality care, which is in the best interest of the animals, no matter how big or small.

-With the ever increasing human population and resultant development, indigenous wildlife throughout the world are coming under threat because of conflict with people in the race for space and resources to survive.
+With the ever increasing human population and resulting development, indigenous wildlife throughout the world are coming under threat because of conflict with people in the race for space and resources to survive.
 South Africa is no exception.
 Indigenous animals are injured and orphaned because of human activities at an ever-increasing rate.
-It is for this reason that our centre, FREEME Wildlife was established, along with many others spread throughout South Africa.
-FREEME Wildlife aims to rehabilitate these animal so that they may be released back into the wild in areas free from poaching and with reduced human activity (we strongly support Biodiversity Stewardship Program sites and active Conservancy sites).
-FREEME Wildlife is an established centre, having officially opened our doors on 1 January 2008.
-The centre always needs development of enclosures and we welcome anyone interested in sponsoring these.
+It is for this reason that centres such as FREEME Wildlife exist.
+FREEME Wildlife aims to rehabilitate these animals so that they may be released back into the wild in areas free from poaching and with reduced human activity (we strongly support Biodiversity Stewardship Program sites and active Conservancy sites).

 THE OBJECTIVES OF THE CENTRE